Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-07-21-managing-prometheus-grafana-helm-config.md

 ![Managing Prometheus and Grafana via Helm]({{ site.github-content }}/devops/DevOps-Observability-Prometheus_Grafana_Helm.drawio.svg?raw=true)

+*This blog post is in specific reference to the [Kube Prometheus Stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) as part of the Prometheus Community, `prometheus-community/kube-prometheus-stack`*

-When using the Helm Charts managed by the [Prometheus Monitoring Community](https://github.com/prometheus-community) repo, certain considerations should be made when managing the Prometheus configuration options such as Alert Rules and Scrape Configs.
-This post will attempt to break-down best practices using the Kubernetes Custom Resource Definitions (CRDs) created by the helm chart deployment.
+When using the Helm Charts managed by the [Prometheus Monitoring Community](https://github.com/prometheus-community) repo, certain considerations should be made when managing the Prometheus configuration options such as Alerting Rules and Scrape Configs.
+This post will attempt to break-down best practices using the Kubernetes [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRDs) created by the helm chart deployment.

+### Why CRDs?

+Making changes the the CRDs objects or creating new CRDs as defined by the helm charts enables a more clean and consistent approach to managing the configuration options for Prometheus and Grafana.
+Changes or additions to the CRD will perform an automated config reload against the Prometheus or Grafana objects in Kubernetes.
+In addition, future updates the the helm charts will prevent your custom values from being overwritten.

+This is in contrast to making changes by first pulling in the `Values.yaml`, editing then updating the helm charts using the `-f` flag.
+Using this method requires a manual reload by calling the service endpoints for the Prometheus deployment using CURL.

+You may determine the reload endpoint by executing the following command against your Kubernetes cluster:
+ * `kubectl get sts <helm release>-prometheus-kube-prometheus-prometheus -n <namespace> -o yaml | grep reload-url`

+### Available Prometheus CRDs

+To check for available CRD object which may be editing or created, execute the following command :
+* `kubectl get crds -n <namespace>`

+Each of the listed CRDs may then be called against the Kubernetes API like any other Kubernetes Object, such as a Deployments or StatefulSets.
+For example, for the `alertmanagers.monitoring.coreos.com` CRD, you may list its existing objects by executing
+* `kubectl get alertmanagerconfigs -n <namespace>`

+I will now delve into the key CRDs to create/update when managing the Helm Chart Configs for Prometheus and Grafana.

-### Alert Rules
+### Alerting Rules

-The alert rules are managed by the `prometheusrules.monitoring.coreos.com` CRD which handles registering new rules to Prometheus.
+The alerting rules are managed by the `prometheusrules.monitoring.coreos.com` CRD which handles registering new rules to Prometheus.
 Learn more at the official [Prometheus Documentation - Alerting Rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/)

 Create a yaml manifest as follows to add a new alert rule: